karatelabs/karate/README.md

 Things to note:
 * You don't use a JUnit runner (no `@RunWith` annotation), and you write a plain vanilla JUnit test (it could even be a normal Java class with a `main` method) using the `Runner.parallel()` static method in `karate-core`.
-* You can use the returned `KarateStats` to check if any scenarios failed.
+* You can use the returned `Results` object to check if any scenarios failed, and to even summarize the errors
 * The first argument can be any class that marks the 'root package' in which `*.feature` files will be looked for, and sub-directories will be also scanned.
 As shown above you would typically refer to the enclosing test-class itself.
 If the class you refer to has a `@KarateOptions` annotation, it will be processed (see below).
 * The second argument is the number of threads to use.
 * [JUnit XML](https://wiki.jenkins-ci.org/display/JENKINS/JUnit+Plugin) reports will be generated in the path you specify as the third parameter, and you can easily configure your CI to look for these files after a build (for e.g. in `**/*.xml` or `**/surefire-reports/*.xml`).
 This argument is optional and will default to `target/surefire-reports`.